adamhinton/web-sprint-challenge-advanced-state-management/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

 1. What problem does the context API help solve?
+  If I'm just using normal state programming I might have to pass state in as props through four or five or more generations.
+Context API helps get around that.

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
+-Actions are little packets of info that tell my reducer what to di with the data.
+Reducers return an object telling the state how to manage the data from the action.
+The store is a single JS object that holds all of our state data.

 3. What does `redux-thunk` allow us to do?
 How does it change our `action-creators`?
+  A thunk is a function returned by another function.
+It allows actions to function asynchronously by not all happening at the same time, only when the function is called.

 4. What is your favorite state management system you've learned and this sprint?
 Please explain why!
+Context API because it's easier and more intuitive.
+I really struggled with the others.